huongtmvo/Hand-written-digits-recognition/README.md

 - MLP solution: Accuracy is 98.15% on test set.
 - CNN solution: Accuracy is 99.15% on test set.
 - Models perform well on real world examples

+## Directory Structure
+- `exp`: notebook to run various experements, place to explore data, improve model performance
+- `src`: final scripts to train model and run model inference
+- `images`: real world images example
+- `models`: checkpoint of model that has been trained and saved using keras `model.save(...)`

 **How to train model**